akietorna/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables => list all local and global variables and functions 6-ceate_local_variable => create a local variable 7-create_global_variable => creates a global variable
+5-local_variables => list all local and global variables and functions 6-ceate_local_variable => create a local variable 7-create_global_variable => creates a global variable 8-true_knowledge => adds a number and the value of a  variable